AtharvaShirgave/twitter_analysis/README.md

 ## Results

 Profanity score of each line is calculated with this formula : (Total number of abusive words / length of the tweet) .
-A csv file is generated with the degree of profanity score for each tweet in the range of 0 to 1 , where 0 indicates that the tweets are normal and as we go towards 1 there are some racial slur present in the tweet.
+A csv file named "profanity-score.csv" is generated with the degree of profanity score for each tweet in the range of 0 to 1 , where 0 indicates that the tweets are normal and as we go towards 1 there are some racial slur present in the tweet.

 ## Author